 Debouncing (3 seconds).
 Rapid clicks are batched into a single request.
 Clicking 10 times results in one POST with count: 10 after 3 seconds of inactivity.

 GET on every page load.
 Every time a page opens, a GET request fires to /api/likes/[slug] to fetch the current total.
 This becomes the cost issue described below.
+If you're already dealing with SSR optimization challenges, adding another per-request function invocation compounds the problem.

 Adding It to the Article Page